 This is no coincidence — they all increase dopamine.

-Unfortunately, many people resort to self-destructive behaviors such as recreational drug use or excessive shopping, gambling, and porn for their dopamine surge.
+Or they may resort to self-destructive behaviors, such as recreational drug use, excessive shopping, gambling, or porn for their dopamine surge.

-With low serotonin, you’ll be more likely to binge on high carbohydrate ice cream or cookies, particularly when worrying thoughts keep you up at night.
+With a serotonin deficiency, you’re more likely to binge on carbohydrates like ice cream or cookies, particularly when worrying thoughts keep you up at night.

 Substances and behaviors that are addictive provide a temporary, unnatural flood of dopamine.

-Drugs like cocaine and amphetamines cause up to 10 times more dopamine to be released than is normal.
-(31)
+Addictive drugs like cocaine and amphetamines cause up to 10 times more dopamine to be released than normal.

-Addictive behaviors such as internet use, shopping, gambling, porn, and power have similar effects.
+Addictive behaviors such as internet use, shopping, gambling, porn, thrill-seeking, and pursuit of power have similar effects.

-Brain receptors become overwhelmed and eventually respond by producing less dopamine and reducing the number of receptors.
-(32)
+Brain receptors become overwhelmed and eventually respond by producing less dopamine and reducing the number of receptors available.

-Imaging studies confirm that the brains of substances abusers release less dopamine and have fewer dopamine receptors.
-(33)
+Imaging studies confirm that the brains of substance abusers release less dopamine and have fewer dopamine receptors.

 One of the hallmarks of addiction is needing more and more to get the same effect due to this downregulation of dopamine.

-This is why many former addicts rely on caffeine, sugar, and smoking to increase their energy, focus, and drive.
+This is why many former addicts rely on caffeine, sugar, and smoking to keep up their energy, focus, and drive.

-What they are really doing is self-medicating with weaker, legal, dopamine-boosting substances.
+What they are really doing is self-medicating with weaker, socially accepted dopamine-boosting substances.

 Low Dopamine and Parkinson’s Disease